“Weirdly, for the first time in history, the performing arts have a corner on a market” Zach Morris, DevLab, Oculus.

 Experiential storytelling is slowly influencing the world of VR, resulting in interesting new works like “Dear Angelica” (a visually stunning story with emotional scenes constructing themselves around the viewer) or the DevLab (VR incubator that explores new ideas and hands-on workshops for VR artists).

 With web VR becoming well rendered on both Google Chrome and Microsoft Edge, the immersive experience is already entering websites and branding campaigns.
 As our tools become more sophisticated, imagination will be your only limit.
 This is where the industry is getting excited right now.

 Imagine what VR could do for your content marketing.
-With VR you can put customers into the heart of your story, leaving them with a unique brand perception and experience.
-There is huge marketing, creative, commercial, educational, social and scientific potential.
+With VR you can put customers into the heart of your story, leaving them with unique brand perception and experience.
+There is huge marketing, creative, commercial, educational, social, and scientific potential.

 FANS CRAVE EXPERIENCES

 Experiential marketing is special because it brings strong engagement.
 It allows fans to feel part of the stories they know and connect with the characters they love.
 Stepping inside an imaginary world—even for a moment — is an intoxicating experience.